kadena-io/pact-5/docs/builtins/Operators/not.md

 ### Basic syntax

-To compute the boolean negation of `value`, use the following syntax:
+To compute the boolean negation of the specified `value`, use the following syntax:

 ```pact
 (not value)